Cysharp/MagicOnion/README.md

 ### Zero deserialization mapping
 In RPC, especially in real-time communication involving frequent transmission of data, it is often the serialization process where data is converted before being sent that limits the performance.
 In MagicOnion, serialization is done by my MessagePack for C#, which is the fastest binary serializer for C#, so it cannot be a limiting factor.
 Also, in addition to performance, it also provides flexibility regarding data in that variables of any type can be sent as long as they can be serialized by MessagePack for C#.

-Also, taking advantage of the fact that both the client and the server run on C# and data stored on internal memory are expected to share the same layout, I added an option to do mapping through memory copy without serialization/deserialization in case of a value-type variable.
+Also, taking advantage of the fact that both the client and the server run on C# and data stored on internal memory are expected to share the same layout, There is an option to do mapping through memory copy without serialization/deserialization in case of a value-type variable.

-Especially in Unity, this is can combinate with `MessagePack.UnityShims` package of NuGet.
+Especially in Unity, this can be combined with `MessagePack.UnityShims` package from NuGet.

 ```csharp
 // It supports standard struct-type variables that are provided by Unity, such as Vector3, and arrays containing them, as well as custom struct-type variables and their arrays.